""

 • Physics is analytical and quantitative: people who can reason analytically and quantitatively are essential for the success of almost any pursuit.

-The Physics major will provide an overall view of both classical and modern physics with the flexibility to continue learning in fields that interest you.
-It will also help you develop skills in analysis, problem-solving, and quantitative reasoning that will aid you in whatever careers you choose.
+The Physics major provides an overall view of both classical and modern physics with the flexibility to continue learning in fields that interest you.
+It helps you develop skills in analysis, problem-solving, and quantitative reasoning that will aid you in whatever careers you choose.

 What you learn in this major will: